-I consent to The Advice Hub contacting other relevant persons and agencies on my behalf for the purposes of assisting with my enquiry regarding
+\Box I consent to The Advice Hub contacting other relevant persons and agencies on my behalf for the purposes of assisting with my enquiry or case.

-I consent to the Advice Hub releasing relevant information to other parties.
+□ I consent to the Advice Hub releasing relevant information to other parties.
 I consent to those persons and agencies releasing information about me to The Advice Hub.

-I understand that The Advice Hub will keep confidential case notes regarding my case and that these are available to me under the provisions of the Data Protection Act if I so wish.
+□ I understand that The Advice Hub will keep confidential case notes regarding my case and that these are available to me under the provisions of the Data Protection Act and General Data Protection Regulations if I so wish.